Skip to main content

 Last Modified On 7/17/24

 Feeling worried, frustrated, or confused about annoying popping sounds coming from your water heater?
 Don’t worry, these sounds usually mean something needs a little attention.
 Lowe’s estimates, “that most water heaters have a good long life, lasting around 8-12 years”, especially if they get some regular maintenance.
 How long your home’s gas or electric water heater lasts depends on how much it gets used and if a plumber takes a look at it every year.
 It is time for a checkup when your water heater makes crackling noises!
-HomeX knows all the strange water heater sounds, what they mean, and how to get yours working quietly again.
+Kahuna Comfort knows all the strange water heater sounds, what they mean, and how to get yours working quietly again.

 What Do Those Water Heater Noises Mean?

 If you hear popping or crackling noises coming from your water heater, chances are there’s a buildup of mineral deposits in the tank – kind of like tiny rocks at the bottom.
 Water gets trapped under those deposits, and when it heats up, it makes those popping noises.
-This isn’t just annoying, it can also limit your hot water and even damage your water heater over time.
+This isn’t just annoying; it can also limit your hot water and even damage your water heater over time.
 The best way to fix this is a good flush of the tank, something a professional plumber can do for you.
-Don’t ignore that popping, if left alone, it could lead to bigger and more expensive problems down the road.
+Don’t ignore that popping; if left alone, it could lead to bigger and more expensive problems down the road.

 Keep reading to see if these are 3 scary sounds you may be hearing from your hot water heater.